Amakudegloria/Divvy-Bike-Share-Analysis-R-Lang/README.md

 ### Udacity Data R programming Nano degree - project.

 ## Overview
 In this project, I will explore data related to Divvy bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-Using Python, I will write a code to import the data and answer interesting questions about it by computing descriptive statistics.
+Using R, I will write a code to import the data and answer interesting questions about it by computing descriptive statistics.
 I will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ## What Software Do I Need?

-To complete this project, i'll require the following softwares:
+To complete this project, i will require the following softwares:

 • Jupyter Notebook